-Overall, the model explains a sizable portion (56 percent to 73 percent) of the variation in the costs for developments that we financed between 2003 and 2020, which is a robust result.
-For comparison, Abt Associates (a national consulting firm) released in August 2018 a cost analysis of housing tax credit developments from across the county, and their regression models explained 52 to 54 percent of the variation in the national data.
-Similarly, the U.S. Government Accountability Office (GAO) released in September 2018 another cost analysis of tax credit developments, and their regression models explained 63 to 65 percent of the variation in their national data.
-Besides the statistical rigor, the model has proven very effective over the last decade and a half in objectively and systematically flagging developments with high costs.
+9 The model explains about 73% of the variation in construction costs and about 56% of the variation in soft costs.

+explained 52 to 54 percent of the variation in the national data.
+10 Similarly, the U.S. Government Accountability Office (GAO) released in September 2018 another cost analysis of tax credit developments, and their regression models explained 63 to 65 percent of the variation in their national data.
+11 Besides the statistical rigor, the model has proven very effective over the last decade and a half in objectively and systematically flagging developments with high costs.
 Each year, we revise and enhance the model based on the previous year's results and staff feedback.